From Selective Deep Convolutional Features to Compact Binary Representations for Image Retrieval: Introduction

 In addition, the majority of recent works, that work on local conv. features \cite{R-MAC,CroW,finetune_hard_samples}, do not utilize feature embedding and aggregating methods \cite{FisherVector,vlad,Temb,F-FAemb}, which are useful steps to boost the discriminability for SIFT features.
 In \cite{cnn_max_pooling}, the authors discussed that the deep conv. features are already discriminative enough for image retrieval task; hence, the embedding step is unnecessary.
 However, we find that applying the state-of-the-art embedding and aggregating \cite{Temb,F-FAemb,vlad,FisherVector} can significantly help to enhance the discriminability of image representations.
 Therefore, by applying embedding and aggregating on our selective local conv. features, the aggregated representations improve image retrieval performance significantly.

-Furthermore, in order to achieve compact binary codes, we cascade a state-of-the-art unsupervised hashing method, e.g., Iterative Quantization (ITQ) \cite{ITQ} or Relaxed Binary Autoencoder (RBA) \cite{SAH} into the proposed system.
+Furthermore, in order to achieve compact binary codes, we cascade a state-of-the-art unsupervised hashing method, e.g., Iterative Quantization (ITQ) \cite{ITQ}, Relaxed Binary Autoencoder (RBA) \cite{SAH}, Simultaneous Compression and Quantization (SCQ) \cite{SCQ}, into the proposed system.
 The binary representations would help to achieve significant benefits in retrieval speed and memory consumption.
 Fig.~\ref{fig:framework} presents the overview of the proposed framework.
+In summary, in this work we make following contributions.